tomy0000000/tubee/README.md

 ## Overview

-Tubee is a web application, which runs tasks when your subscribed channel upload new videos.
+Tubee is a web application, which runs actions when your subscribed channel upload new videos, think of it as a better IFTTT but built specifically for YouTube.

-This application is still in development stage, use at your own risk.
+This application is, and will be rolling updated, to conform author's all sort of experiments.
+You're welcome to use it at your own risk, guides are provided in wiki section.

 ## Features